cnbbooks/lfe-casting-spels/book/part7/2-closures.md

 #Fun<lfe_eval.12.101079464>
 ```

-Hrm.
-We just keep getting the new closure back.
-How can we get a look at the currnt state?
-We could add a new message type!
+Well, *maybe* that better -- we just can't tell.
+We keep getting the new closure back.
+How can we get a look at the current state?
+We could add a new message type ...

 ```lisp
 (defun state-holder (state)